polgarp/polgarp.github.io/_portfolio/2021-leader-archetypes-in-practice.md

  3. We already made some high level user journeys.
 One key friction was that different teams own different parts of the flow: there is a marketing website, marketing email campaigns, upgrade flow, and entry points to the upgrade, these are all owned by different teams.
 Aligning through the journey was proposed by us, also as a more proactive way to have these conversations, this is still in progress as we prepare for the next phase.
  4. UI refresh project: redesign the app through iterations, we had a 1 year roadmap ahead focusing on various aspects, like a typography update, with a senior designer leading the project.
 Shaping the opportunity of “Key moments” and figuring out how to add it to the roadmap for future similar projects was helpful.

- {% include figure image_path="/assets/images/portfolio/2021-leader-archetypes-in-practice-4.png" caption="Self service upgrade journey" %}
+ {% include figure image_path="/assets/images/portfolio/2021-leader-archetypes-in-practice-4.png" caption="The updated pricing page" %}

 After working through the feedback and successfully collaborating with all teams and stakeholders connected to the project.
 Some nice outcomes: